monsoonmaelstrom/book2/book2.md

 “Do you know who I am, Miss Raidane?”

 “Yes?”
-I say with what I hope is more than a fair amount of confusion.
+I say with what I hope is more than a fair amount of bewilderment.
 “You’re General Iverson.
 I haven’t confused you with someone else have I?”

 “Hmm,” he says before getting up and leaving.